nextflow-io/nextflow/docs/operator.md

 Done
 ```

-Associative arrays are handled in the same way, so that each array entry is emitted as a single `key-value` item.
+Associative arrays are handled in the same way, so that each array entry is emitted as a single key-value pair.
 For example:

 ```
 Channel